Tuesday, February 22, 2022

 Resting: Long rests may only be taken in an actual sanctuary (a sanctuary is more than just a place to sleep.
 It must be a location that offers safety and comfort, allowing characters to relax completely, giving safety, security, access to supplies & tranquility—towns, cities, or guarded settlements).
 Short rests during a journey is an extended 8-hour period that allows for "very" light activity, not the 1-hour short rest found in the standard D&D 5e rules, which applies when the party is not traveling.

-Alignment: The three alignments in Old-School Essentials are Law, Neutrality, and Chaos.
+Alignment: We will be using the three alignments in Old-School Essentials are Law, Neutrality, and Chaos.
 Lawful beings believe in order, truth, and justice, acting for the good of the group.
 Chaotic beings oppose law, believing life is random and often prioritize themselves or act on luck.
 Neutrality represents a balance between Law and Chaos, where beings are primarily concerned with personal survival, acting in their own best interest

 Level One Hit Points: We give all level 1 characters max hitpoints.
 This is done "only" for level One.
 This gives the characters a fighting chance, especially the Wizard who could easily have 1-2 hit points.
 Yea I know, it is babying them at level 1.
 We try to make sure our players have a good time and not worry about tripping and taking lethal damage from a pebble.
 From level Two and higher, hit points are rolled normal.

-Death & Unconsciousness: The official rule in AD&D 1st edition says—a character becomes unconscious at 0 hit points (HP) and begins to die, losing 1 HP per round if left unassisted.
-Death occurs when hit points drop to the negative of the character's level, or when a character's HP reach -10.
-If a character takes enough damage that takes him below -10 hit points, he/she is just dead.
-Our house rule we've added for recovery is, if a character is brought back to consciousness using non magical healing, that character requires one week of bedrest for recovery but if that character is brought back to consciousness using magical healing, that character needs to rest for eight uninterrupted hours before returning to full health.
+Death & Unconsciousness: We use the official rule in AD&D 1st edition "with a slight twist" that says—a character becomes unconscious at 0 hit points (HP) and begins to die, losing 1 HP per round if left unassisted "in our game instead of losing 1hp per round until death, we do 1d4hp per round until death at -10".
+Death occurs when hit points reach -10.
+If a character takes enough damage that takes him to -10 hit points or below, he/she is just dead.
+Our house rule we've added for recovery is, if a character is brought back to consciousness using non magical healing, that character requires one week of bedrest for recovery but if that character is brought back to consciousness using magical healing, that character needs to rest for eight uninterrupted hours before returning to full strength.

 Playable Races & Classes: You can find all the available races and classes on the following page.